 After playing each, Rob swore he’d sooner have the Harley Benton than either of the other two!

-Disclaimer – Even brand-new $600 guitars are likely to not play well until they’ve been properly setup by a competent guitar technician.
-You cannot expect any guitar to really play right without a decent setup including intonation.
+Disclaimer – Even brand-new $600 guitars are likely to not play well until they’ve been properly A "setup" is vital to a properly playing guitar. by a competent guitar technician.
+You cannot expect any guitar to really play right without a decent A "setup" is vital to a properly playing guitar. including Intonation refers to being able to get the correct note on e....

 Having said that, it is not unrealistic to expect a sub-$200 guitar to play well and even be gigable with the proper attention of a competent guitar tech.

 Give me a day or two to go through each of these guitars and I’ll add my thoughts.
 But I can already say that IMHO, the Sawtooth is not holding tuning well and is difficult, if not impossible to properly intonate (haven’t worked at it much yet, so this may change).
-The Fender, on the other hand, I setup a couple months ago and is still in tune.
+The Fender, on the other hand, I A "setup" is vital to a properly playing guitar. a couple months ago and is still in tune.
 Will the Harley suffer these same issues?
 Stay tuned and we’ll find out!

 Sorry to say that the Sawtooth Telecaster got away!
 I easily steered the first customer who came to Palm Harbor buy it, toward a better instrument, (I forget if it was a Squier or Starcaster), but the second fellow was determined to take the Sawtooth home.